-SMC consists of a critical access hospital (licensed for 25 beds) and 34-bed licensed basic care facility.
-The medical center is a community-owned, not-for-profit organization with a charitable purpose; governed by a volunteer board of directors.
-Any money remaining after expenses have been paid is reinvested back into healthcare and stays in the community to purchase needed medical equipment and support health education and other community needs.
+SMC consists of a critical access hospital (licensed for 13 beds) and a 34-bed licensed basic care facility.
+The medical center is a community-owned, not-for-profit organization and is governed by a volunteer board of directors.
+Any money remaining after expenses have been paid is reinvested back into the community to support local healthcare and education.

 The original hospital began as a private undertaking by a Beulah woman until plans for a new, modern facility were underway.

 Construction began on the new proposed hospital after the approval of an agreement with Lutheran Hospital and Homes Society to operate the new facility.

 The new hospital was opened and operational, consisting of 23 beds.

 It became apparent that major remodeling or a new facility was needed.
 Construction began on a new 39-bed, 8-bassinet hospital on the east edge of Hazen.

 The new facility was opened in its new location, where SMC currently resides.

 Construction began on a $1.2 million expansion and renovation of the hospital.